 - Take more club than you need and hit the ball gently

 - Make sure you swing through to a full finish

-- Be willing to use a three wood off the tee and swing within yourself.
-The added loft will impart necessary backspin to hold the ball straight in the air
+- Be willing to use a three-wood off the tee and swing within yourself.
+The added loft will impart the necessary backspin to hold the ball straight in the air.

-- On the green make sure you realise the surface has slowed because of the rain – hit the putts more firmly but smoothly.
-Even the small shots require rhythm
+- On the green, make sure you realize the surface has slowed because the rain – hit the putts more firmly but smoothly.
+Even the small shots require rhythm.